 Two officers of the Sheriff's Department, Lt.
 James Lenk and Sgt.
 Andrew Colborn, had been called to a deposition related to Avery's 2004 lawsuit.
 They also volunteered to aid in the Halbach investigation.
 Lenk found the Rav 4 key in Avery's bedroom, with Colborn on the search team.
 This is what laid the groundwork for the theory that they would have motive to frame Avery.

 In 2004, Avery filed suit against Manitowoc County, Thomas Kocourek, and Denis Vogel.
 Kocourek had been Sheriff at the time of Avery's false conviction, and Vogel had been the District Attorney.
 Both were retired at the time of the lawsuit, and the Halbach case.
 In the suit, Avery attempted to prove that both men had intentionally ignored other suspects, including Gregory Allen, the actual perpetrator.
-They had also ignored claims he was innocent after his conviction, keeping him in prison as long as they could.
-To prove this, Avery's legal team had found a number of documents in Vogel's case file suggesting Allen as a suspect.
+In an attempt to prove this, Avery's legal team had found a number of documents in Vogel's case file suggesting Allen as a suspect.
 There was also evidence that multiple members of the Manitowoc Police Department and investigative team had attempted to discuss Allen as a suspect, but Kocourek would not allow them to pursue any other leads.
 Vogel knew of these concerns, and chose to ignore them.
 They also refused to supply Avery's legal team with information about Allen as a suspect.
+(Upon review, however, the DOJ found these files had been properly disclosed to defense.)
 Avery claims at least $1,000,000 and up to $18,000,000 in punitive damages from Vogel and Kocourek.
 He claims at least $1,000,000 and up to $18,000,000 in compensatory damages from Manitowoc County, Vogel, and Kocourek jointly.

 On September 11, 2003, Steven Avery was freed from prison.
 During a conversation about his release, Colborn told his new supervisor, James Lenk, about that phone call.
 Lenk told him to write a report to document it, and they passed the information on to the county's current sheriff.
 Had Lenk not chosen to document the information, it most likely never would've been known.
 Because he realized the weight of the information and chose to document it, there was yet more proof that Kocourek was ignoring information that would've led to Avery's release.
 There is no indication, anywhere, that Lenk knew about the phone call prior to Avery's release.